Aerwix/NarutoStoryBot/readme.md

     - Water Walk (35 to 70)
     - Healing Fish (70 to 100)
 - Create Scrolls or Pills and Attack Log

+## Credits

+This bot has made and updated by @Aerwix.